nizh0001/mad9014-w24-project/README.md

 ## Challenges Faced and Overcoming Them:

 - API Integration: Integrating the Pixabay API for image search and the MediaPipe API for face detection required careful planning and implementation.
 Overcoming this challenge involved thorough understanding of each API's documentation and finding efficient ways to integrate them.

-- MediaPipe Integration: Integrating the MediaPipe API for face detection presented technical challenges due to its complex functionality.
-Overcoming this involved studying the MediaPipe documentation, experimenting with sample code, and seeking assistance from online communities when needed.

 - Error Handling: Implementing robust error handling mechanisms to handle API errors and unexpected user inputs was crucial.
 I addressed this challenge by implementing error-catching mechanisms and providing informative error messages to users.